python/cpython/Doc/library/ipaddress.rst

 subnet, checking whether or not a string represents a valid IP address or network definition, and so on.

-This is the full module API reference - for an overview and introduction, see :ref:`ipaddress-howto`.
+This is the full module API reference—for an overview and introduction, see :ref:`ipaddress-howto`.

 .. versionadded:: 3.3